By: Lindsay Curtis

 If you’re in the mood and you and your partner are both onboard, don’t let your period get in the way of enjoying yourself with some sexual fun!

-Want to See What Your Orgasms Look like on your Period?
+Want to see what orgasms look like on your period?
 Try the Lioness Smart Vibrator.